A Tangerine Savings Account features on every list of the best high-interest savings accounts in Canada for good

 I have been a Tangerine customer for several years now and love that you can keep all your accounts in one place when you bank with them.

-If you are looking for a no-frills credit card that delivers on cash back rewards, take a look at the Tangerine Money-Back credit card.
+If you are looking for a no-frills credit card that delivers on cash back rewards, look at the Tangerine Money-Back credit card.